Family doctor services registration (GMS1)

 The practice covers the area of Alcester.
 If you change your telephone number or move locally, please ensure that you inform the practice, so that we have up to date information on you.

-From the 5th January 2015 we can now accept out of area registrations.
+We do accept out of area registrations.
 So if you are moving out of our area and would still like to be a patient here, just ring us and let us know.
 There are visiting restrictions to this but we are happy to discuss this with you.
 However if it is not clinically appropriate to continue to provide services under the Contract to the patient we may have to ask the patient to register to a closer surgery.
 Equally if you don’t live in Alcester or the surrounding villages but would like to register with us we can now offer this service.

 Patients who wish to register with the Practice will be asked to show some form of identification such as a utility bill, or proof of residency in the UK.
 We will also need some proof of date of birth, so please show either your Passport or your Birth Certificate.
 You will also be asked to complete a Health Questionnaire.
 If you are suffering from a long-term illness such as diabetes or a heart condition.